Treasuring the Death of Christ

 Romans 5:9

-Christ removes wrath and punishment, exchanging it for a loving Father's discipline.
-We enter a Romans 8:28 reality—all things work for good.
+Christ removes wrath, exchanging punishment for loving discipline.
+You enter a Romans 8:28 reality—all things work for good.

-Justification means Christ died to purchase a not-guilty verdict from God—we are as good as Christ in His sight.
-The God who hated us as evildoers now esteems us as valuable as His Son.
-We give no reason for it; we deserved wrath eternally.
+Justification means Christ died to purchase a "not guilty" verdict from God—as righteous as Christ Himself.
+This infinitely holy God, who hated you as an evil-doer, now esteems you as valuable as His Son.
+You gave no reason; you deserved wrath eternally.

 The thief comes only to steal and kill and destroy.
 I came that they may have life and have it abundantly.